 Dr. Leah Park is a 2012 graduate of Ross University School of Veterinary Medicine.
 She completed a rotating internship in small animal medicine and surgery at Garden State Veterinary Specialists.
 Thereafter, she completed a surgical internship at Dallas Veterinary Surgical Center and then returned to Garden State Veterinary Specialists for a small animal surgery residency.
+Dr. Park became a Diplomate of The American College of Veterinary Surgeons in 2023.
 Her surgical interests include orthopedics, wound management, and postoperative rehabilitation.

 Founder and Director of Garden State Veterinary Specialists.
 Dr. Scavelli is a 1982 graduate of The New York State College of Veterinary Medicine, Cornell University.
 Following graduation, Tom completed an internship and 3 year surgical residency program at The Animal Medical Center in New York City.
 He became a Diplomate of The American College of Veterinary Surgeons in 1987 and headed a surgical service at The Animal Medical Center for 6 years.
 He established a surgical referral practice (Veterinary Surgical Specialists) in 1990 which has evolved into Garden State Veterinary Specialists.